An Overview of Construction Site Security

 In their review, Allianz Cornhill highlighted how crime is currently costing the sector £800 million a year.^ As a leading security specialist, we are working with major contractors and facility management companies to develop solutions that will assist in crime prevention and site protection.

-The Importance of Construction Site Security
+The Importance of Building Site Security

 Firstly, there is the cost implication of theft and vandalism.
 Insurance claims can be lengthy and for construction companies, running to schedule is crucial.
 Consequently, if essential equipment is stolen from site, to keep on schedule companies will have to hire equipment; a cost which can rarely be passed onto the client.
 Secondly, there is a risk to staff if equipment and plant machinery is maliciously damaged and they are unaware.
 Then there’s the risk to corporate reputation.